edkreuk/FMD_FRAMEWORK/FMD_METADATA_MODEL.md

 # FMD Data Model reference

-This article describes the metadata tables and schema used by the Fabric Metadata-Driven (FMD) Framework.
+This article describes the metadata tables and schema used by the Fabric Metadata-Driven Framework (FMD).
 The data model enables dynamic orchestration, lineage, and governance across your data platform.

 ![FMD Metadata Overview](/Images/FMD_METADATA_OVERVIEW.png)